-When it comes to privacy, some high-rise buildings now have the pool on an upper level.
-This places the pool, and those using it, out-of-sight from the general public.
+When it comes to privacy, some high-rise buildings now have a pool on an upper level.
+This places the pool, and those using it, out of out-of-sight from the general public.
 This also deters anyone not authorized from using the pool.

 Association members may think they know what to do in the case of a natural disaster—but will they remember when one occurs?
 Fire safety training is especially important as residents must take the stairs and not the elevators.
 Due to panic and urgency, many residents may forget this important detail for exiting the building.

 Providing regular disaster training for your association members is a great way to remind them that "this could happen, and when it does, here's what you do."
 Include a safety checklist for them to place in a prominent place.
 Disaster training is preparation training for when the unexpected happens, whether it is a natural disaster or a terrorist attack.

 Poor security cameras are of no help when someone commits a crime.
 Investing in professional security systems and hiring security guards is something you can't afford to not do.
 Security guards perform services that technology can't such as keeping residents calm during an emergency.
 A security guard is also a reassuring sign that the association board and management take resident safety seriously.
 Their simple presence allows for peace of mind for everyone.

 Investing in quality security equipment and in security guards sends a message to criminals that the building is off limits.
 If someone does try to gain access to the property, a security guard can act quickly to remove them from the property or call law enforcement.